 ALL INFORMATION CONTAINED

-HEREIN IS JUNCEASSIFIED
+HEREIN IS UNICLASSIFIED

-DATE / 9/30/00 BY STOCKING
+DATE 19/30/00 BY SHOWN

-On November 21, 1975 Inspector John B. Hotis of this Bureau met with Doug Marvin, Counselor to the Attorney General: Mark Wolf, Special Assistant to the Attorney General; and Michael E Shaheen, Jr., Special Counsel for Intelligence Coordination, concerning your forthcoming appearance before the Senate Select Committee on Intelligence Activities.
+On November 21, 1975 Inspector John B. Hotis of this Bureau met with Doug Marvin, Counselor to the Attorney General: Mark Wolf, Special Assistant to the Attorney General: and Michael E. Shaheen, Jr., Special Counsel for Intelligence Coordination, concerning your forthcoming appearance before the Senate Select Committee on Intelligence Activities.
 At this meeting this Bureau was requested to provide write-ups on certain phases of this Bureau's operations which are to be used in the preparation of a briefing book for your testimony.

-Attached are the following individual write-ups & requested on November 21, 1975: "Investigative Techniques; "Organizational Structure and Functions of the FBI"; "Filegation of Misconduct Involving Special Agent in Charge, Miami Office"; "Director Hoover's 'Official and Confidential' (OC) Files"; "Allegations of Possible Misconduct by FBI Agents, Houston, Texas"; "Allegations of Personal and Official Misconduct of a Former Special Agent in Charge of the Baltimore Office"; "Allegation of Eribery by FEI Agent, New York"; "Allegation of Possible Misconduct by an FBI Agent, Detroit, Michigan's "allegations of Misconduct by FBI Agents, Richmond, Virginia, field Office, in Connection with the Investigation of Illegal Wiretapping by the Richmond, Virginia, Police Department"; "Allegations of Violations of Gun Control Act by FBI Agent"; "Raview of Appropriations Testimony for Fiscal Years 1955 thru 1976"; "Tenure of FBI Director"; "Transfer of Drug NEnforcement Responsibilities to the FBI lpha ; lpha Office of Special Review, Department of Justice"; and "Major Topics of Primary Concern to Congressional Committees."
-REC-9 62-116395-With respect to the Material requested by memorandum of Hark L. Wolf, Special Assistant to the Aftorney General?
+Attached are the following individual write-ups A requested on November 21, 1975: "Investigative Techniques "Organizational Structure and Functions of the FBI"; "#ITegation of Misconduct Involving Special Agent in Charge, Miami Office"; "Director Boover's 'Official and Confidential' (OC) Files"; "Allegations of Possible Misconduct by FBI Agents, Houston, Texas"; "Allegations of Personal and Official Misconduct of a Former Special Agent in Charge of the Baltimore Office"; "Allegation of Bribery by FEI Agent, New York"; "Allegation of Possible Misconduct by an FRI Agent, Detroit, Michigan"; "Allegations of Misconduct by FBI Agents, Richmond, Virginia, rield Office, in Connection with the Investigation of Illeyal Wiretapping by the Richmond, Virginia, Police Department"; "Allegations of Violations of Gun Control Act by FBI Agent"; Review of Appropriations Testimony for Fiscal Years 1955 thru 1976"; "Tenure of FBI Director"; "Transfer of Drug Enforcement Responsibilities to the FBI's "Office of Special Review, Department of Justice"; and "Major Topics of Primary Concern to Congressional Committees."

+With respect to the Material requested by memorandum of Mark L. Wolf, Special Assistant to the Aftorney General,